 Every day in this country, over 2000 children become victims of abuse or neglect, and several of them will die.
 A CASA volunteer – also known as a Court Appointed Special Advocate – is a tireless and passionate protector of a child who has been abused or neglected and is going through the trauma of the juvenile court system.
 CASA of Maury County is a community-based program that educates and empowers these citizen-volunteers to advocate for the best interests of abused and neglected children in our courtrooms and communities.

-CASA volunteers are granted tremendous authority by the juvenile court.
+CASA volunteers receive 30 plus hours of training, background checks and an interview process before they are sworn in by the Juvenile Court Judge.
+CASAs are then granted authority by the juvenile court.
 When the state steps in to protect a child’s safety because the people responsible for protecting the child have not, a juvenile court judge can appoint a trained CASA volunteer to make independent and informed recommendations and help the judge decide what is best for the child.
 CASA volunteers ensure that each child’s needs remain a priority in an over-burdened child welfare system.

 CASA volunteers have unique powers to move each child’s case towards permanent and safe placement, rather than allowing the child to languish in the child welfare system.
 Through the training and support they receive, CASA volunteers have the following powers:

 - The power to get information.
 A CASA volunteer has greater access to information than anyone in the case except the judge.
-Our volunteers are able to speak freely with a child’s parents, teachers, medical providers, therapists, and others who may have information relevant to a child’s case.
-With this information, our volunteers are able to fashion a plan to insure the child receives the resources needed for success.
+CASA Volunteers are able to speak freely with a child’s parents, teachers, medical providers, therapists, and others who may have information relevant to a child’s case.
+With this information, CASA volunteers are able to fashion a plan to insure the child receives the resources needed for success.
 The confidential information received by CASA volunteers can make all the difference in a child’s long term health, well-being, and safety.